apache/hadoop/hadoop-yarn-project/hadoop-yarn/hadoop-yarn-site/src/site/markdown/TimelineServiceV2.md

 ### <a name="Current_Status"></a>Current Status and Future Plans

 YARN Timeline Service v.2 is currently in alpha.
 It is very much work in progress, and many things can and will change rapidly.
-Users should enable Timeline Service v.2 only on a test or experimental cluster to test the feature.
+Users must enable Timeline Service v.2 only on a test or experimental cluster to test the feature.

-A complete end-to-end flow of writes and reads should be functional, with Apache HBase as the backend.
-You should be able to start generating data.
+A complete end-to-end flow of writes and reads must be functional, with Apache HBase as the backend.
+You must be able to start generating data.
 When enabled, all YARN-generic events are published as well as YARN system metrics such as CPU and memory.
 Furthermore, some applications including Distributed Shell and MapReduce write per-framework data to YARN Timeline Service v.2.